nrfconnect/sdk-nrf/samples/nrf9160/lte_ble_gateway/README.rst

 #.
 Verify that the sample was programmed successfully by connecting to the second serial port with a terminal emulator (for example, PuTTY) and checking the output.
    See :ref:`putty` for the required settings.

-After programming the board controller, you must program the :ref:`secure_partition_manager` sample and the LTE Sensor Gateway sample to the main controller:
+After programming the board controller, you must program the LTE Sensor Gateway sample (which includes the :ref:`secure_partition_manager` sample) to the main controller:

 1. Put the **SW5** switch (marked debug/prog) in the **NRF91** position to program the main controller.
-#.
-Build the :ref:`secure_partition_manager` sample for the nrf9160_pca10090 board and program it.
 #.
 Build the LTE Sensor Gateway sample (this sample) for the nrf9160_pca10090ns board and program it.
 #.
 Verify that the sample was programmed successfully by connecting to the first serial port with a terminal emulator (for example, PuTTY) and checking the output.
    See :ref:`putty` for the required settings.